ian-r-rose/ian-r-rose.github.io/content/coding/mapping_california.md

 (in this case, a box around the LA metropolitan area).

-The data is downloaded in an large binary database, which you then need to query for the data you need.
+The data is downloaded in an large binary database, which you then need to query for the data you want.
 There are a number of OSM readers available:
 I chose to use the [Geospatial Data Abstraction Library (GDAL)](http://www.gdal.org/), which has the ability to read and transform vector and raster GIS data in just about any format.